-For in-lieu lands, California was given the opportunity to select replacement lands from the United States in cases where sections 16 and 36 were "mineral in character" or preempted for other various reasons.
-For each transaction, the process involved several steps.
-First, California filed a list with the federal government describing the reason the lands in the 16th and 36th sections could not have been transferred to California.
-The lands on that list are known as base lands.
-Next, California filed another list with the federal government describing other federal lands selected in place of these base lands.
-When the list of selected replacement lands was approved by the United States, a Clear List was issued to California.
-Once a Clear List was issued, California’s rights to the base lands were relinquished back to the federal government, and title to the selected lands became vested in California.
-No federal patents to California were required under this grant.
-The Clear List was the document of conveyance.
+Indemnity School Lands (also known as lieu lands) - When a Section 16 or Section 36 was not granted to California because of an exception, the State was given the opportunity to select replacement lands from the United States (Ch.
+81 19 Stat.
+267).
+Each transaction involved several steps.
+First, the State filed a list with the federal government describing the lands lost, which were known as base lands.
+Second, the State filed a list with the federal government describing other federal lands selected in place of the base lands.
+When the federal government approved replacement lands, it issued the State a Clear List.
+California's rights to the base lands were relinquished back to the federal government and title to the selected lands became vested in the State.
+The Clear List was the document of conveyance; no patents were issued by the federal government.

 Proposed BLM/SLC Land Exchange